 Students interested in earning this online master’s in healthcare administration degree must submit a resume and official transcripts from all previously attended colleges or universities.
 Successful applicants typically possess a 3.0 GPA or higher, and UL Lafayette favors applicants with three or more years of relevant work experience.

-The University of Louisiana at Lafayette is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+University of Louisiana at Lafayette is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 19. Montana State University – Billings